 Applications are reviewed by the Scholarship Committee along with Scholarship Fund Holders.
 The successful recipient's school is informed directly and recipients are presented with a congratulatory letter at their respective commencement ceremony detailing how to claim the scholarship.

-Two $1,000 scholarships are awarded to outstanding students attending a West Vancouver public secondary school who have demonstrated leadership qualities through community service, have developed skills in a range of areas and will be enrolling in their first year of full-time study in Science or Engineering at a university in B.C.
-Preference is given to students who reside in the British Properties.
+Two $1,000 scholarships are awarded to outstanding students attending a West Vancouver public secondary school who have demonstrated leadership qualities through community service, have developed skills in a range of areas and will be enrolling in their first year of full-time study in Science or Engineering at a post-secondary institution in Canada.
+Preference is given to students who reside in the British Properties and are enrolling at a post-secondary institution in BC.

 This scholarship is awarded to a student who has demonstrated involvement in music and/or drama pursuits and is committed to including music and/or drama as part of their career plan.
 Students must also show evidence of community service and have a high academic standing.
 Financial need of the recipient will also be considered.
 This scholarship is awarded to a student who resides in West Vancouver and is enrolling in a post-secondary institution in Canada or the United States.
 Preference is given to students enrolling in a Canadian institution.